Continuous Security Efforts

 Filevine's Security Team members hold numerous industry-recognized security certifications for cloud, network, and wireless security, penetration testing, auditing, privacy, security program development, project management, compliance, and other related disciplines.

 Filevine’s AWS infrastructure automatically backs up client data.
-These backups are redundant and performed in multiple availability zones and data centers.
+These backups are redundant and performed in multiple availability zones and data centers in multiple AWS regions at least every 15 minutes.
 To provide an added layer of security, backup data is encrypted using AES 256 (which is FIPS 140-2 compliant) to protect it at rest.

 Disaster Recovery / Business Continuity

 A fire, flood or ransomware event can damage files or servers and may lead to lost productivity and billables.
 Regardless of what happens to your physical office, with an internet connection, you should be able to access your Filevine files and operate your practice remotely.